Skip Navigation

 By Plane

-Flughafen München Franz Josef Strauß (Franz Josef Strauss International Airport) (MUC) is the second busiest airport in Germany and is only 28 km from the city.
-This airport is a major hub for Lufthansa making it easy to connect to any major city in the world.
-It is possible to reach the airport by the Munich suburban railways line of S1 and S8, takes 45 minutes and costing €8.80.
-It is also possible to take the Lufthansa City Airport Bus to get to and from the airport and takes 40 minutes and costs €10 for a one way ticket or €16 roundtrip ticket.
+1. Munich Airport (also called Franz Josef Strauss International Airport) (MUC) is the second busiest airport in Germany and is only 28 kilometres from the city.
+This airport is a major hub for Lufthansa making it easy to connect to many major cities in the world.

 By Train